CosmicStudioSoftware/OMMBV/docs/overview.rst

 `International Geomagnetic Reference Field (IGRF) <https://geomag.bgs.ac.uk/research/modelling/IGRF.html>`_.
 Further, OMMBV includes two paths to determine the relevant vector basis.
 Both paths will only result in the same answers if the underlying system is truly orthogonal.
-The statistical performance of OMMBV between IGRF witha geodetic Earth and a spherical Earth with a pure dipole magnetic field is the same.
+The statistical performance of OMMBV between IGRF with a geodetic Earth and a spherical Earth with a pure dipole magnetic field is the same.
 OMMBV vectors are accurate up to 6-7 digits of precision at default calculation settings.